leivamierg/Programming-Project-Exam-Simulation-Generator/README.md

 ###### Simulation class
 Represents a simulation of an exam.
 It provides several functionalities:
-- select the topic the simulation is about -> all the subtopics of the given topic are part of the simulation (the questions are grouped by subtopic)
+- Select the topic the simulation is about -> all the subtopics of the given topic are part of the simulation (the questions are grouped by subtopic)
-- select only some subtopics of a given topic (not implemented but can be tested by running the tests)
+- Select only some subtopics of a given topic (not implemented but can be tested by running the tests)
-- answer to a question
+- Answer to a question
-- change the question (either to the previous/next one or to a specific one)
+- Change the question (either to the previous/next one or to a specific one)
-- terminate the simulation -> the result (general and for each subtopic) is printed and every parameter needed for the next simulations is updated
+- Terminate the simulation -> the result (general and for each subtopic) is printed and every parameter needed for the next simulations is updated

 #####  Model